 Inventory, lb : 0

-Green apricots are available in the late spring through summer.
+Green apricots are available in the early spring and into the summer months.

 Green apricots are the underripe fruits of Prunus armeniaca.
 Green apricots are used much like unripe peaches and fresh almonds and are more common in Persian, Asian and Middle Eastern cuisines.
 They are harvested during the early stages of fruit setting to ensure better quality fruit size and production.
 Unlike other fruit trees, such as citrus, that cyclically drop fruit all by themselves, apricot trees must be hand thinned.
 Using Green apricots is becoming more popular in the United States and Canada, where chefs are adding the immature, green fruits to their spring menus made into chutneys or the pickled umeboshi.

 Green apricots contain the same basic nutritional content of the ripe fruits; however, they have less sugar content and fewer beneficial pigment producing compounds.
 They have a high pectin content and are a source of vitamins A and C, as well as B-complex vitamins, calcium, phosphorus, iron and potassium.